haiwera-silk-cd/magento-devdocs/guides/v2.2/comp-mgr/trouble/cman/were-sorry.md

 *	[Problem: you cloned the Magento GitHub repository](#git-clone)

 ### Problem: you're not authenticated {#not-auth}
-You might not have entered your authentication keys in the {% glossarytooltip 18b930cf-09cc-47c9-a5e5-905f86c43f81 %}Magento Admin{% endglossarytooltip %}.
+You might not have entered your authentication keys in the {% glossarytooltip 18b930cf-09cc-47c9-a5e5-905f86c43f81 %}Magento管理面板{% endglossarytooltip %}.

 #### Solution
 Enter your <a href="{{ page.baseurl }}/install-gde/prereq/connect-auth.html">authentication keys</a> in the {% glossarytooltip 29ddb393-ca22-4df9-a8d4-0024d75739b1 %}Admin{% endglossarytooltip %}.
 Try your upgrade again.